Beyond the Mammogram

 In a traditional workflow, a screening patient completes her exam, goes home, and is called back if additional imaging is needed.
 That recall is a documented event in the audit.
 It shows up.
 In this practice, the recall was happening — the additional imaging was being performed, the diagnostic workup was being completed — but the patient never left.
 There was no gap between screening and follow-up for the audit to measure.
 The practice was not avoiding recalls.
 It was completing them in real time, inside a single encounter.

-Once the cases were converted and analyzed correctly, the facility's true performance became visible.
-The same-day workups were accounted for properly.
-The actual recall activity was closer to the 10% to 12% range — in line with expected performance for an active breast imaging practice.
+The result was an audit that could show both pictures: what the numbers looked like under the standard model, and what they reflected when the practice's actual clinical pathway was accounted for.
+Once the converted cases were analyzed correctly, the true recall activity was in the 10% to 12% range — in line with expected performance for an active breast imaging practice.

 That was not a failure.
 It was clarity.
 For the first time, the practice could see what was really happening.